jdubois/hello-spring-function-azure/docs/getting-started-with-spring-cloud-function-in-azure.md

 This Java class is an Azure Function, with the following interesting features :

 - It extends `AzureSpringBootRequestHandler`, which does the link between Azure Functions and Spring Cloud Function.
-This is what provides the `handleRequest()` method that is used later.
+This is what provides the `handleRequest()` method that is used in its `execute()` method.
 - The name of the function, as defined by the `@FunctionName("hello")` annotation, is the same as the Spring bean we have configured in the previous step, `hello`.
 - It is a real Azure Function, so you can use the full Azure Functions API here.